 Sometimes, a Medi-Cal beneficiary may be taking a drug that Medi-Cal seeks to remove from the CDL.
 In that case, Medi-Cal must provide beneficiaries with notice about the proposed removal, and such notice must inform beneficiaries of the right to a fair hearing to challenge such removal.
-Even if the drug is removed from the CDL, a Medi-Cal beneficiary may still receive the drug without prior authorization if the beneficiary is granted continuing care status.
-Continuing care status is for beneficiaries who are taking a drug at the time that DHCS removes the drug from the CDL and continue to seek prescriptions for the drug at least once every 100 days.
+Even if the drug is removed from the CDL, a Medi-Cal beneficiary may still receive the drug without prior authorization if the beneficiaries who are taking a drug at the time that DHCS removes the drug from the CDL and continue to seek prescriptions for the drug at least once every 100 days.
 In addition, beneficiaries who were prescribed a particular medication that is not on the CDL prior to January 1, 2022 are entitled to continue that prescription for a period of time, depending on the drug, consistent with Medi-Cal Rx's Transition of Care Policy.